ashutoshtiwari0928/AppointmentBooking/Readme.txt

-Here's a professional `README.md` file for your **Appointment Booking System** project based on standard GitHub practices.
-You can modify it to fit exactly what your project does if required:

----

 # Appointment Booking System

 An **Appointment Booking System** built with **Spring Boot** (backend) and **React.js** (frontend) for seamless appointment scheduling and management.
 Ideal for clinics, service providers, or any business that requires managing appointments efficiently.